papiot/CarND-Behavioral-Cloning/README.md

 In the run4.mp4 there is an awesome recovery at 0:50 of the video.
 This recovery turned out to be not accepted, so I made improvements to the model so that the car doesn't go outside the track

 To augment the data sat, I also flipped images and angles thinking that this would provide more data

-After the collection process, I had X number of data points.
-I then preprocessed this data by normalizing it.
+I then preprocessed this data by normalizing it and cropping it.
+Also, converted the data from BRG to RBG

 I finally randomly shuffled the data set and put 20% of the data into a validation set.